willfarrell/docker-autoheal/README.md

 c) Set ENV `AUTOHEAL_CONTAINER_LABEL` to existing label name that has the value `true`.

 Note: You must apply `HEALTHCHECK` to your docker images first.
 See https://docs.docker.com/engine/reference/builder/#healthcheck for details.
+Use `tcp://` for unencrypted tcp and `tcps://` for TLS enabled connection.
-See https://docs.docker.com/engine/security/https/ for how to configure TCP with mTLS
+See https://docs.docker.com/engine/security/https/ for how to configure TCP with mTLS.

 The certificates, and keys need these names:
 * ca.pem